jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 ## Requirements
 Microsoft Windows Powershell 3.0 or above is required.
 Older operating systems (for example Windows Server 2008 R2) require an upgrade of the Windows Management Framework in order to access Spotlight from the command line.
 [Download Windows Management Framework 3.0](https://www.microsoft.com/en-us/download/details.aspx?id=34595)

-For commands where user / password details are required ensure the user us a member of the [Spotlight Diagnostic User Groups](enterprise_backend_spotlightdiagnosticusergroups) **Spotlight Diagnostic Administrators** or **Spotlight Diagnostic Users**.
+For commands where user / password details are required ensure the user is a member of the [Spotlight Diagnostic User Groups](enterprise_backend_spotlightdiagnosticusergroups) **Spotlight Diagnostic Administrators** or **Spotlight Diagnostic Users**.
 Where there are multiple Spotlight Diagnostic Servers in a [federation](enterprise_backend_federation) the user is required to be a member of Spotlight Diagnostic Administrators or Spotlight Diagnostic Users for all Spotlight Diagnostic Servers in the federation.

 ## 1. Access Spotlight from Windows Powershell / the command line